nerves-project/nerves_ssh/README.md

   `:erlang`, `lfe`, or `:disabled`).
 Defaults to `:elixir`.
 * `:iex_opts` - additional options to use when starting up IEx
 * `:daemon_option_overrides` - additional options to pass to `:ssh.daemon/2`.
   These take precedence and are unchecked.
+Be careful using this since it can break other options.

 ### SSH host keys